TomorrowWorld

 TomorrowWorld was an electronic music festival, held in the Atlanta metropolitan area within the town of Chattahoochee Hills, Georgia.
 Held from 2013 to 2015, the festival was a spinoff of the Belgian festival Tomorrowland.
 The festival was owned by LiveStyle, Inc. (formerly known as SFX Entertainment, Inc.) and organized and produced by EDM promoter ID&T, a wholly owned subsidiary of LiveStyle.
 In its inaugural year, TomorrowWorld received a nomination for Best Music Event at the International Dance Music Awards.
-The festival did not return in 2016 due to the bankruptcy of SFX as well as the backlash event organizers received due to weather-related and logistical issues during the 2015 edition.
+The festival did not return in 2016 due to the bankruptcy of the SFX entertainment and also the backlash event organizers received due to weather-related and logistical issues during the 2015 edition.

 History

 2013

 In March 2013, Barnette Group, ID&T and SFX Entertainment announced that it would start holding an American spin-off of Tomorrowland, known as TomorrowWorld.
 The festival is held at Chattahoochee Hills, near Atlanta, Georgia.
 The site was specifically chosen due to its resemblance to Boom, Belgium, where Tomorrowland is traditionally held.
 To symbolize TomorrowWorld as the "next chapter" of the Tomorrowland festival franchise, the inaugural edition would re-use the "Book of Wisdom" main stage design that was used for the previous Tomorrowland in 2012.